Azure/CloudShell/README.md

 ### Understanding the base.Dockerfile and tools.Dockerfile

-The repository contains two Dockerfile, 'base' and 'tools'.
-Tools is built on top of the base file, so normally you would just have one Dockerfile and rely on the container registry to cache all the layers that haven't changed.
-However we need to cache the base image explicitly to ensure fast startup time.
-So the image is split into these two files, and the tools layer starts FROM an internal repository where the base image is cached, so that we know when we need to update the base.
+The repository contains two Docker configuration files: `base` and `tools`.
+Normally you just have one Dockerfile and rely on the container registry to cache the layers that haven't changed.
+However, we need to cache the base image explicitly to ensure a fast startup time.
+Tools is built on top of the base file and starts from an internal repository where the base image is cached, so that we know when we need to update the base.

 When building or using the image locally, you don't need to worry about that.
-Just build using the instructions below, and be aware that changes the the base layer will take longer to release than changes to the tools.
+Just build using the instructions below, and be aware that changes to the base layer will take longer to release than changes to the tools.

 | Layer        | Job           |